learn-co-curriculum/java-mod-4-thread-intro/README.md

 Multithreading is the reason the browser can react to mouse clicks while loading the page, and why a game can handle user input from the keyboard, mouse, and touch screen while showing animation on the monitor screen.

-Once we take a deeper dive into threads, you’ll be able to handle multiple threads in your program!

 ## Resources